UNiXMIT/UNiXextend/kb/ATW-IIS.md

     4. In the Action section, select Rewrite in the Action Type field.

-    5. Type http://127.0.0.1:8000/websocket{R:1} in the Rewrite URL field (In my example I am using AcuToWeb WebServer port 8000 but yours may be different).
+    5. Type http://127.0.0.1:8000/websocket{R:1} in the Rewrite URL field (In my example I am using AcuToWeb TCP port 8000 but yours may be different).

     6. Check Stop Processing, the click Apply.